Cavender-Bares-Lab/Data-management-lab/docs/protocols/reproduction_survey.md

 4. Survey
     * At the bottom, choose **+ Record**
         - **Survey date**: defaults to the current date
+        - **Live Branches Are Not Clearly Visible**: Respond "Yes" or "No"
+            - Note: This is currently an issue in FAB 1 with dead lower branches.
+With only live branches at the canopy.
         - **Reproducing**: Respond "Yes" or "No"
         - **Reproduction Type**:
             * Choose the type of reproduction: Fruit, Flower, Cone